 - Providing referrals to appropriate community partners based on the needs of the victim

-- Assist with filing claims for restitution and victim compensation
+- Assisting with filing claims for restitution and victim compensation

-- Facilitate the use of a Court Facility Dog to provide comfort and support throughout the process
+- Facilitating the use of a Court Facility Dog to provide comfort and support throughout the process

-- Assist with filing Injunctions Against Harassment or Orders of Protection
+- Assisting with filing Injunctions Against Harassment or Orders of Protection

 The Pinal County Attorney’s Office has taken a very strong position on victims’ rights and is constantly seeking ways to improve the services we provide to crime victims.
 All victims of crime should be treated with fairness, respect, and dignity.
 As such, we have created a survey Victim Satisfaction Survey geared toward your experience with our Victim Advocates and Court Facility Dog team.
 Responses are utilized to improve processes, the services we provide, and to recognize those employees who perform above and beyond expectations.
 We also use this information for grant reporting purposes and responses can determine whether we will receive future funding.
 If you have any additional comments regarding the Victim Services Division, please provide those in the Comments section at the bottom of the survey.